Fatemeh-ameri/Projecteuler/README.md

-This Git repository hosts my solutions to various problems from ProjectEuler site.
+This Git repository hosts my solutions to various problems from the ProjectEuler site.
 Your constructive feedback is greatly appreciated.